JMalegaonkar/ECS-150-P1/REPORT.md

     a.
 Handle input (`<`) and output (`>`) redirection using `dup2`

     b.
 Handle pipelined command through multiple `fork`/`dup2` calls to allow Inter-Process Communication (IPC), using `exec` for individual commands

-## Define Command Object
+## Converting User Input to Commands

+To convert user input to commands, we encapsulate command data using a struct.

-Each input command is converted into a struct named `Command` that holds the main command given and its arguments/flags.
+Each command is converted into a struct named `Command` that holds the main command and its arguments/flags.

 ```c
 typedef struct Command